container-storage-interface/spec/spec.md

   // field is REQUIRED.
   int64 created_at = 4;

-  // Indicates if a snapshot is ready to use.
-The default value is
+  // Indicates if a snapshot is ready to use as a
+  // `volume_content_source` in a `CreateVolumeRequest`.
+The default
-  // false.
+  // value is false.
 This field is REQUIRED. bool is_ready_to_use = 5;
 }
 ```